 Just like Americans see the 4th of July as a day to celebrate being American, the French see their Bastille day or “quatorze juillet” as a celebration of being French and patriotic…Here is an interesting look at some of the similarities between France’s Independence Day vs. American Fourth Of July.

 8. Assumption Day (Assomption)

-This is a Catholic holiday which celebrates the day Mary, the mother of Jesus is resurrected and taken bodily to heaven.
+This is a Catholic holiday that celebrates the day Mary, the mother of Jesus, is resurrected and taken bodily to heaven.
 Many families take this time to enjoy time together with family.